digipolisgent/symfony_bundle_doctrine-extra/readme.md

 #Doctrine Extra's

 ## 1. Example's
-In this package an EntityRepository is included that uses the Assert en Resolvable trait.
-If we use this repository we can do the following code examples ;
+In this package a BaseManager is included that uses the Assert en Resolvable trait.
+If we use this Manager we can do the following code examples ;

 Select all new & processing orders paginated
 ```
-$paginatedOrders = $this->repository->paginate()->filter(
+$paginator = $manager->paginate()->filter(
     new AggregateFilter([new StatusFilter('new'),new StatusFilter('processing')]
 ));
 ```